SenseNet/sensenet/docs/action.md

 Most of the operations done on [Content](content.md) in sensenet ECM is governed via Actions.
 An Action is basically a command, instructing the system to use a specific component, a so-called [Application](application.md), to display or modify the [Content](content.md) item addressed.
 To read more on the mechanisms and structure of [Applications](application.md), see the page on the [Smart Application Model](smart-application-model.md).

->**Prerequisites**: some of the features described in this article (about displaying content using Pages) are available only if you have the sensenet ECM [WebPages](https://github.com/SenseNet/sn-webpages) component installed, but the underlying philosophy of arranging applications, security and url generation applies even if you only have the core [Services layer](https://github.com/SenseNet/sensenet).
+>**Prerequisites**: some of the features described in this article (about displaying content using Pages) are available only if you have the sensenet ECM [WebPages](https://github.com/SenseNet/sn-webpages) component installed, but the underlying philosophy of arranging applications, security and URL generation applies even if you only have the core [Services layer](https://github.com/SenseNet/sensenet).

 There are several kinds of actions in sensenet ECM: there are **HTML actions** that lead the user to an actual page (e.g. the Edit page of a content, where you can modify its properties); there are **client-side actions** that do something in *JavaScript* (e.g. display a popup dialog for picking a content); there are **service actions** that do something with the content and redirect you to a different page; and there are the **OData actions** that make the foundation of the [REST API](odata-rest-api.md) in sensenet ECM.